Optimal Regulation of Prosumers and Consumers in Smart Energy Communities

-Now let us consider that a smart energy community consists of households that are energy prosumers and consumers.
-The community members make a cooperative group and aim to achieve the community's social welfare.
-Furthermore, we consider that the prosumers have heterogeneous renewable energy sources, some prosumers install solar panels, and others install wind turbines in their households.
-The prosumers provide excess produced energy to other community members, the consumers.
-Note that one of the challenges in deploying renewable energy sources is the local weather conditions.
-The local weather affects the energy production by renewable sources---when the energy sources are homogeneous, this effect is more.
-Nevertheless, we can reduce the effect by using heterogeneous energy sources.
-In this paper, we developed algorithms that regulate the number of prosumers and the number of consumers in a smart energy community with heterogeneous energy sources to minimize the overall cost to the community.
-The algorithms are motivated by the ideas from adaptive control and stochastic approximation \cite{Borkar2008}. \cite{Griggs2016} and \cite{Alam2020} are the starting point of our work.
+The developed model consists of prosumers with heterogeneous energy sources, energy consumers, and a central server.
+The prosumers and the consumers join the energy community at the start of the system; they decide to be active in the community based on a probabilistic rule.